jillesvangurp/rankquest-core/README.md

 to implement search solutions.
 However what they need to test is those integrated solutions (e.g. a search API) and not the underlying implementation details (e.g. the bit that calls Elasticsearch with a query, or some other solution).

+Making this a multi platform library enables a few cool features, including embedding this in a kotlin-js web application where it can run entirely in the browser.
+One of my ambitions with this is developing a browser based application that can be used with any kind of search REST API to evaluate it's ranking.
+With some simple import/export tools for the queries and ratings, this could run stand alone with very little effort.

 ## Development status

-Work in progress but my goal is to evolve it and have a simple set of tools that you can work with on the command line, via docker, or via kotlin based web UIs.
+This is very much a work in progress.
+My goal is to evolve it and have a simple set of tools that you can work with on the command line, via docker, or via kotlin based web UIs.

+Currently, it has simple implementations similar to what elasticsearch provides in it's `rank_eval` API that can be applied to manually rates searches that are produced by an implementation of the `SearchPlugin` interface.

 ## How?